 )

-Additionally, we may be interested in drawing the wind speed and direction over a period of time for the data downloaded from a weather station.:
+Additionally, we can plot wind speed and direction over time for weather station data.

 # Plot a windrose showing the wind speed and direction for a station